fenilaphilip/todos/README.md

 ## Features

-- User-friendly interface for creating, editing, updating and deleting todos.
+- User-friendly interface for creating, updating and deleting todos.
 - Real-time updates with Redux Toolkit's efficient state management.
+- Progressive Web Application(PWA) allows for offline access, resulting in a more native app-like experience for users.
+- User can do Import or Export of data and also customize task labels.
+- Able to set the task repeats and display's automatically.
 - Seamless integration of Redux with React components for enhanced functionality.
 - Users can navigate smoothly between pages by React Router, making this app feel intuitive and responsive.
 - Material UI's sleek and responsive design enhances the beauty of this app.
-- Progressive Web Application(PWA) allows for offline access, resulting in a more native app-like experience for users.

 ## Technologies